stuffnting/gutenberg-block-examples/src/dynamic-attribute/README.md

-# Dynamic Attribute
+# dynamic-attributes

 ## Description

-This example block adds a `TextControl` component to the editor, and the value entered is stored in an attribute.
+This example adds a block that has a `TextControl` component, the value entered is stored in an attribute.
+The block uses a callback function, demonstrating how attributes stored by a block can be accessed via PHP when the page is rendered.

 ## In this code